-The bigger directory on the Web is that of Google, and actually the directory of Google is the Open Directory Project (ODP) better known under the name of its website, Dmoz.org.
+The bigger directory on the Web is that of Google, and the directory of Google until 2010 was the Open Directory Project (ODP) better known under the name of its website, Dmoz.org.

 The directory was founded under the name Gnuhoo by Rich Skrenta and Bob Truel in 1998 who worked for the Sun company.
 The name being denied by the Free Software Foundation, it becomes NewHoo.
 But then Yahoo denied in turn the “Hoo” part and that has coincided with the acquisition by Netscape in October 1998, the definitive name becomes Open Directory Project.